johnturingan/gulp-advanced-csv-to-json/README.md

 ]
 ```

-Sometimes you may want to use same contract to all the csv file that you want to convert. **YOU CAN!** You just need to modify your config file a little bit.
-Here's how your config file would look like.
+Sometimes you may want to use same contract to all the csv files that you want to convert. **YOU CAN!** You just need to modify your config file a little bit.
+Here's how your config file would look like:

 ```json
 {